What happens if TikTok gets banned?

 Entities that violate this law can be fined by $5,000 per user who was illegally permitted to access or update the app.
 With TikTok's 170 million users, that would be a maximum of $8.5 billion.

-The law also bans U.S. companies from providing TikTok with web hosting or cloud computing services.
-Although that would mainly be a massive headache for TikTok, forcing the app to run on foreign servers might make it slower for U.S. users.
+The law also bans U.S. companies from providing TikTok with web hosting or cloud computing services, which could make it difficult or at least slower to access from within the States.

 Android users could ‘sideload’ the app, meaning they download it and install it manually rather than via the official app store. iPhone users can’t do this at all without “jailbreaking” their device – which is technically somewhat complex, voids your warranty, and creates permanent barriers for your ability to access Apple services.